xmos/fwk_voice/examples/bare-metal/doc/src/examples.rst

 AGC is configured for ASR engine suitable gain control on channel 0 and Comms suitable gain control on channel 1.
 The output of AGC stage is the pipeline output which is written into a 2 channel output wav file.

-In total, the audio processing stages consume 4 hardware threads; 2 for AEC stage, 1 for NS state and 1 for AGC stage.
+In total, the audio processing stages consume 4 hardware threads; 2 for AEC stage, 1 for NS stage and 1 for AGC stage.

 The input file input.wav has 2 channels of mic input followed by 2 channels of reference input.
 Output is written to the output.wav file.